LA Tech players visit kids in community outreach event

 Photos from the Fan Autograph and Meet-and-Greet Session in Ruston.

-Long-time Louisiana Tech assistant coach Ed Jackson is in his first year as the Assistant A.D./Character Education and is beginning his 19th season as a part of the Tech staff.
+Long-time Louisiana Tech assistant coach Ed Jackson is in his fifth year as the Assistant A.D./Character Education and is beginning his 24th season as a part of the LA Tech staff.

 Jackson also works with the character education program for the Louisiana Tech athletics department.

-Jackson played collegiately for Louisiana Tech in the early 1980s, but he never dreamed that a quarter of a century later he would still be a part of the Bulldog program.
+Jackson played collegiately for Louisiana Tech in the early 1980s, but he never dreamed that more than 35 years later he would still be a part of the Bulldog program.

 In addition to his role as the character education coordinator, Jackson will also be working with the team as an assistant strength and conditioning coach.

-He will be trying to instill the same life lessons he learned as a player at Tech that helped him achieve so many years of success as a player, coach, husband, father and man of strong faith.
+He instills the same life lessons he learned as a player at Tech that helped him achieve so many years of success as a player, coach, husband, father and man of strong faith.

 During his playing days at Tech, Jackson earned All-Southland Conference honors and first team All-Louisiana honors and was a member of the 1977 and 1978 Independence Bowl teams.